ChuanKai1410/PadiGuard-AI/README.md

 ---

-## 🧠 Technical Execution
+## 🧠 Technical Execution & Key Features

-### Fast, Low-Latency Diagnostics
-We implemented **Gemini 3 Flash** as our core reasoning engine.
-Its significantly reduced latency makes it perfect for near-instant analysis of crop images—a critical requirement for farmers operating in the field where quick decisions save yields.
+### ✨ Computer Vision Preprocessing (OpenCV)
+To minimize API latency and maximize diagnostic accuracy, raw images undergo extreme optimization before hitting the cloud:
+1. **Smart Resizing:** Large mobile photos are instantly scaled down to a maximum side of 1024px while retaining aspect ratio, massively reducing payload transit time and token costs.
+2. **Denoising:** `fastNlMeansDenoisingColored` removes graininess common in low-light field imagery.
+3. **CLAHE Contrast Mapping:** Exposes subtle lesion boundaries and leaf discoloration algorithms might otherwise miss.
+4. **Sharpening:** A 3x3 convolution kernel extracts harsh edges of pest damages and necrotic spots.

+### 🌐 Instant Multi-Language Support (i18n)
+PadiGuard boasts full interface internationalization for **English, Bahasa Malaysia, and Mandarin Chinese**.
+Upon selecting a language, the UI changes instantly, and the dynamic backend prompt inherits the language context—commanding the Gemini agent to autonomously generate its complex diagnostic response entirely in the farmer's native language.

-### Agentic AI Workflows
+### 🛡️ Rigid Agentic Workflows & Schema Enforcement
-Our API interacts with Gemini not just as a chatbot, but as an **Autonomous Agrotech Expert**.
-Prompts are hyper-structured to enforce an Agentic AI workflow:
+Our API interacts with Gemini not as a chatbot, but as an **Autonomous Agrotech Expert**.
-- The model must identify the disease.
-- Evaluate and classify the severity level.
+- Using **Pydantic**, the Gemini 3 Flash model is strictly constrained (`response_mime_type="application/json"`) to map its output to our exact `PadiAnalysis` schema schema—effectively eliminating arbitrary hallucinations.
-- Generate a strict **3-step actionable remedy plan** that complies with local **Malaysian agricultural and safety standards**.
+- Diagnoses natively include strict **3-step autonomous action plans** aligned with **Malaysian agricultural safety standards and SDGs**.

-### Pydantic Schema Enforcement
-To ensure high-fidelity data transfer and zero-hallucination API outputs, we utilize **Pydantic** for rigorous Schema Enforcement.
-The Gemini API is programmatically constrained (`response_mime_type="application/json"`) to map its output identically to a predefined Backend Data Model, guaranteeing a rock-solid, professional-level interface and minimizing parsing bugs across the stack.
+### 🛑 Intelligent Error Handling & Guardrails
+- **Non-Crop & Wide Shot Rejection:** The model is armed with critical rules to detect non-plant imagery or sweeping wide shots of entire fields.
+It politely rejects these images and instructs the farmer to take a close-up photo of the single affected leaf.
+- **Guided Farmer Inputs:** Instead of vague text boxes, farmers input context through specific, localized dropdown menus (Symptom, Duration), guiding the model towards an accurate conclusion.
+- **Frontend AbortControllers:** The UI enforces a strict 30-second client-side timeout.
+If field internet is too slow, it gracefully aborts and prompts the user to retake the photo rather than hanging indefinitely.